-A random sample of approximately 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
+B. A random sample of approximately 25 voluntary and ceded referrals from the SIU Quarterly Activity Log pertaining to claims or underwriting is selected.
 Files are reviewed to determine the ability of the staff to recognize potentially fraudulent claims and the quality of the SIU investigations.
 In addition, CAR reviews the accuracy of the savings reported to CAR.
-An examination of the effectiveness of the Carriers' fraud screening and the SIU referral process has been incorporated into the biennial Claims Reviews.
+An examination of the effectiveness of the carriers' fraud screening and the SIU referral process has been incorporated into the biennial Claims Reviews.
 Cases will be evaluated on the quality of investigation, timeliness of investigation, resolution, statutory requirements, and accuracy of savings.
-The results of these audits will be reviewed during the Commercial SIU audit.
+The findings of the SIU review will be considered during the Commercial Audit.